cjus/hydra-aws-docker-article/README.md

    cjus/hello-service:0.0.1
 ```

 We use the `docker run` command to invoke our container and service.
-The `-d` command specifies that we want to run in daemon (background mode) and the `-p` command publishes our services ports.
+The `-d` flag specifies that we want to run in daemon (background mode) and the `-p` flag publishes our services ports.
 The port syntax says: "on this machine use port 8080 (first portion) and map that to the containers internal port (second portion)" which is also 8080.
 The `--add-host` allows us to specify a DNS entry called `redis` to pass to our container - how cool is that?
 We also name the service using the  `--name` flag  -  that's useful otherwise docker will provide a random name for our running container.
 The last portion shown is the service name and version.
 Ideally, that should match the version in your package.json file.

 ### Communicating with our container